“Blindness is not always obvious. For us to transcend barriers we must change the way we perceive one another. ” ~Abigale B.

 Putting it all together

 With these incredible experiences under her belt, Abby was ready to combine her well-honed business and legal skills with her passion for fashion and apply it all to something important to her – empowering other women with blindness to be all they can be.
 So she put her wicked mad skills to work as a fashionista when she was hired at boldblindbeauty.com where she provides tips and techniques, answers to questions and moderation to the discussion on fashion and style.

 When Abby isn’t working or volunteering at a children’s school for the blind, she enjoys painting.
 (Yes, blind people can paint!).
 She now resides in a beautiful and comfortable home with fashionable decor from her travels all over the world, along with the love of her life, Alexis, her adorable Yellow Lab, a retired guide dog.

 You can find Abby exclusively at boldblindbeauty.com.
-The site brings blind and visually impaired women together to celebrate beauty, style, and fashion.
-The commUNITY encourages empowerment and camaraderie while connecting sighted and non-sighted worlds. wipes out misconceptions and long-held stereotypes about people living with blindness or vision loss.
+The site brings blind and visually impaired women together to celebrate beauty, fashion, and style.
+The commUNITY encourages empowerment and camaraderie while connecting sighted and non-sighted worlds to wipe out misconceptions about people living with blindness or vision loss.

 You can join Abby in “Abby’s Corner” where discussions are always about fashion, style and being bold, blind & beautiful!

 Illustration of Abigale is walking with her white cane in one hand and handbag in the other.
 She is wearing a stylish teal dress and teal heels and an explosive hairdo.